HerdingLargeFrance

 Frequently Asked Questions

-Is the Briard good for apartment living?
+Is the Briard a good apartment dog?

 Is the Briard good for first-time owners?